 These potentially limiting conditions would not meet most of the basic project objectives.
-Objectives that would not be met include (a) Applicant's objectives of to optimize the amount of electrical energy that can be generated from the available geothermal resources; and to ensure continuous power generation and maximize utilization of the geothermal resource ...: and (b) the County goals, policies and objectives to permit the productive and beneficial development of alternative energy resources, including geothermal resources; and to ensure the orderly and sound economic development of geothermal resources... (see Section 1.2).
-As such, the Replacement Plant on the Existing MP-I Plant Site Alternative was eliminated from detailed consideration as not potentially feasible.
+Objectives that would not be met include (a) Applicant's objectives: to optimize the amount of electrical energy that can be generated from the available geothermal resources, and to ensure continuous power generation and maximize utilization of the geothermal resource ...; and (b) the County goals, policies and objectives: to permit the productive and beneficial development of alternative energy resources, including geothermal resources; and to ensure the orderly and sound economic development of geothermal resources...(see Section 1.2).
+As such, the Replacement Plant within the Footprint of the Existing MP-I Plant Site Alternative was eliminated from detailed consideration as not potentially feasible.

-Alternative Onsite Plant Location
+Alternative Available Private Land Plant Location

-Construction and operation of the replacement M-1 power plant at another location within the private lands owned by Ormat in the vicinity of the Casa Diablo geothermal complex was considered as a possible Project Alternative.
-However, the only private lands available in the vicinity of the MP-I project that are owned by Ormat, the parent company of MPLP, are the 90 acres of private lands on which the MP-I and MP-II power plants currently exist.
-Except for the proposed M-1 replacement plant site, the remaining portions of the 90 acres of private land which are not already utilized for geothermal operations are unsuitable as a potential power plant site due to either steep slopes, Alquist-Priolo Earthquake Zone faults, or thermal soils that exist on the other available land (see Figure 14).
-As such, the Alternative Onsite Plant Location Alternative was eliminated from detailed consideration as not potentially feasible.
+Construction and operation of the proposed M-1 replacement plant facilities at another available location within the private lands owned or leased by the Applicant in the vicinity of the Casa Diablo geothermal complex was considered as a possible Project Alternative.
+However, the only private lands in the vicinity of the MP-I project that are owned or leased by the Applicant are the two parcels of private land, totaling 90 acres, on which the MP-I and MP-II power plants already exist.
+Except for the proposed M-1 replacement plant site, the remaining portions of the 90 acres of private land which are not already utilized for geothermal operations are unsuitable as an alternative replacement plant site due to size constraints, steep slopes, Alquist-Priolo Earthquake Zone faults, or thermal soils that exist on the other available land (see Figure 18).
+As such, the Alternative Available Private Land Plant Location Alternative was eliminated from detailed consideration as not potentially feasible.